-The SFFILM Makers team is constantly working to build out a robust schedule of filmmaker events at FilmHouse, including industry talks, table reads, work-in-progress screenings, pitch sessions, and more.
+The SFFILM Makers team programs relevant and engaging filmmaker events at FilmHouse, including industry talks, table reads, work-in-progress screenings, pitch sessions, and more

 Join Our Community

-FilmHouse—the only year-round filmmaker residency program of its kind in the United States—supports narrative and documentary feature films by making office space available to independent filmmakers actively engaged in various stages of production.
-Located at a beautifully renovated building at 644 Broadway on the border of San Francisco’s Chinatown and Italian North Beach districts, FilmHouse is made possible by the generous support of the Kenneth Rainin Foundation and San Francisco Film Commission.
-FilmHouse provides critical support to local and visiting filmmakers by fostering a thriving creative community that encourages collaboration, resource sharing, peer-to-peer feedback and networking opportunities.
+FilmHouse—the only year-round filmmaker residency program of its kind in the United States—supports narrative and documentary films by making office space available to independent filmmakers actively engaged in various stages of production.
+Located in San Francisco’s SoMa neighborhood, FilmHouse is made possible by the generous support of the Kenneth Rainin Foundation and San Francisco Film Commission.
+FilmHouse provides essential support to local and visiting filmmakers by fostering a thriving creative community that encourages collaboration, resource sharing, peer-to-peer feedback and networking opportunities.
 A major component of SFFILM’s Artist Development program, FilmHouse functions as a vibrant workshop and creative hub for filmmakers of all kinds.

-FilmHouse currently holds 17 filmmakers engaged in 12-month residencies, all working in early project stages of screenwriting and pre-production.
-Traditionally, throughout the year there are roughly 10–20 visiting filmmakers from our other Artist Development programs that utilize FilmHouse work space.
-During COVID we have pivoted these to virtual residencies and are excited to welcome filmmakers back as soon as it is safe to do so.
+FilmHouse currently holds 21 filmmakers engaged in 12-month residencies, all working in early project stages of screenwriting and pre-production.
+Typically throughout the year there are roughly 10–20 visiting filmmakers from our other Artist Development programs that utilize FilmHouse work space.

 Not sure if full-time residency is right for you, but want to check out FilmHouse events?
 Sign up to the Filmmaker Interest List to get more information!